Proposed non-residential prices

 For non-residential customers, there is no change to the overall structure of your charges.
 You'll still have service charges, usage charges and trade waste fees (if applicable).
 There have been changes made to some of the individual charges, which are detailed below.
 We're also proposing to introduce backflow pricing for properties with a medium or high hazard rating.

-You can view the full 2025–30 price proposal when you have your say.
+You can view the full 2025–30 price proposal on the IPART website.

 The charges below are indicative of what we've proposed to IPART for the next 5 years.
 However, what you see on your bill will be different.
 The charges below will be adjusted each year for things like CPI and recovering any additional cost from the Sydney Desalination Plant.
 They are also based on a 20 mm service and assume a 100% discharge factor.
 There's breakdown of all meter size charges in the price proposal.
-You can view the full 2025–30 price proposal when you have your say.
+You can view the full 2025–30 price proposal.

 Most customers have water and wastewater services.
 You can check our stormwater catchment map to find out if your property is in one of our stormwater areas.
 Our service charges (fixed charges) apply each quarter, but are calculated using a daily rate.
 The July and October quarters have 92 days, while the January quarter has 90 days and the April quarter has 91 days.
 The charges below are for the maximum 92-day quarter.